Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 Users will then need to install Partha Agents on all hosts which need to be monitored.

+The TLDR Quick Install will not install any Failover (High Availability) Components and if required, users will need to install the Failover instances separately as per the [Failover Handling](./failover) link.

 ## Inputs needed for TLDR Quick Install script

 - Postgres DB Data directory path which should have adequate Free Disk Space (minimum 10 GB)